 - CROSSHATCH Grey Pattern Decorative Packing Tape.
 I saw this tape on a European online craft store and fell in love with it!
 Then I found it on Etsy at Le Paper Cafe

 - MENAGE A TRIO (Damask/Prismatic/Diamonds) Japanese Washi Paper also found at Le Paper Cafe.

 - American Crafts “Polka Dots Party” cardstock found at Ben Franklin Crafts.

 - Pebbles “Family Ties” card stock also found at Ben Franklin Crafts.

 - Grey paper straws found at Amazon.

 - Kraft clipboard from Ben Franklin Crafts.

 - Blue enamel vase from Save-on-crafts

 I also tried the wood blocks on my bedroom mantle.
 This time I used an enamel aqua vase, with dried white branches.
-If you look closely to the branches, you’ll see I used the “birdie” flowers inside the vase.
+If you look closely at the branches, you’ll see I used the “birdie” flowers inside the vase.
 The black and white photo was a gift given to me by a dear friend.
 Finally, the clipboard and blocks work as nice accent objects surrounding the black and white photo.
 What do you think?
 I put together both displays (office and bedroom mantle) in under 1 1/2 hours.
-This is definitely a quick craft and affordable way to slowly transition to Spring and stir away from the winter blues ;) As always, I’m very thankful you read and visited my blog.
+This is definitely a quick craft and affordable way to slowly transition to Spring and stir away from the winter blues ;) As always, I’m very thankful you read and visit my blog.
 I hope I’ve inspired you to start decorating for spring and in the process enjoy such a quick craft as the wood blocks.
 It is amazing how just a few objects can help you create a whole new look.
-If you enjoyed this post and would like to receive more ideas like these via email, please click on the “follow me” button on the right hand column.
+If you enjoyed this post and would like to receive more ideas like these via email, please click on the “follow me” button in the right-hand column.
 Thank you for visiting kraft&mint!